wincle626/deepgate.ai/README.md

 ## Environment

-All scripts run against the pre-built virtual environment in `pyenv/` (not documented here).
+All scripts run against the pre-built virtual environment in `pyenv/` (using Python 3.12 under WSL2).
 Invoke Python through it rather than your system Python:

 ```bash
 # from the deepgate root